The Station

 History

 Trebelzue was commandeered as a satellite field for RAF St Eval in 1941, but transferred to Ferry Command to be an Overseas Aircraft Despatch Unit.
-The runways proved inadequate, and new runways to the east were constructed, with the name “RAF St Mawgan” adopted on 23 February 1943.
+The runways proved inadequate, and new runways to the east were constructed, with the name “RAF St Mawgan” adopted in 1943.

-It its first year, RAF St Mawgan despatched 1179 United States Army Air Force aircraft to North Africa, making use of the “biggest runway in the country” according to Flight Lieutenant Anthony Mortimer, Air Traffic Controller at the time.
+It its first year, RAF St Mawgan despatched 1179 United States Army Air Force aircraft to North Africa.

-In 1944 a new Instrument Landing System was installed by the Americans, the first of its type to be in operation in the United Kingdom, with aircraft movements up to 16110 that year.
+In 1944 a new Instrument Landing System was installed by the Americans.
 The end of the war in 1945 saw the station draw down to care and maintenance by 1947.

 St Mawgan reopened in 1951 operating Lancasters as the School of Maritime Reconnaissance.
 Air Sea Rescue operations first took place in 1956, with Whirlwind helicopters.
-Lancaster operations ended in 1956, to be replaced by Shackletons and then Nimrods in 1970, the world’s first jet maritime patrol aircraft.
+Lancaster operations ended in 1956, to be replaced by Shackletons and then Nimrods in 1970.

 The Sea King Operational Conversion Unit was formed in 1996, supporting 22 Squadron Search and Rescue HQ.
 A Joint Maritime Facility was opened in 1995 with the United States Navy, and No 1 Squadron RAF Regiment arrived from Laarbruch in 1999.